rtheo/Ortho/README.md

 <a href="https://de.wikipedia.org/wiki/Konrad_Zuse#.E2.80.9ERechnender_Raum.E2.80.9C">"Zuse-Fredkin" Conjecture</a>, recently revived by <a href="www.wolframscience.com/nksonline/toc.html">Wolfram</a> and
 <a href="http://www.ideal-ist.eu/ps-it-89787">others</a><br>

-There at least two additional possibilities that have not been thoroughly examined as yet.
+There at least two additional possibilities that have not been thoroughly examined as yet which make one think whether the devil has been hidden in the implementation.

 The possibility of a purely analog implenetation of such automata based on certain Fourier encodings as those used in the
 <a href="https://github.com/rtheo/Musarithmica">"Musarithmica"</a> project.